-Christmas is observed by most Christians on December 25th.
+Christmas in Israel is observed by most Christians on December 25th.
 Orthodox Christians celebrate Christmas on January 6th– 7th 2014 with a procession from Jerusalem’s Old City to the Monastery of Mar Elias and on to the Church of the Nativity in Bethlehem where midnight services are held.
 Armenians celebrate Christmas on January 19th.

-Holy Saturday sees the Patriarch perform the Ceremony of the Holy Fire as he lights a candle in the tomb and soon the church is full of Christians holding lit candles.
+Holy Saturday in IsraelHoly Saturday sees the Patriarch perform the Ceremony of the Holy Fire as he lights a candle in the tomb and soon the church is full of Christians holding lit candles.

-Easter Sunday (April 20th 2014) the Orthodox Armenian and Catholic communities attend mass in churches across the country including the Holy Sepulchre.
+Easter Sunday the Orthodox Armenian and Catholic communities attend mass in churches across the country including the Holy Sepulchre.
 Protestants attend the Sunrise Service at the Garden Tomb in Jerusalem.
 Easter Monday at Emmaus is marked by masses in various Catholic churches and some pilgrims make the 30km walk from Jerusalem to Emmaus-Latrun for mass.
 More information on Easter celebrations in Israel can be found in the articles Easter in Jerusalem and Easter in Israel.

-Ascension Day (28th-29th May 2014) is celebrated by Catholics at the Chapel of the Ascension, a midnight mass continues until morning followed by a procession to Viri Galilei and back.
+Ascension Day in IsraelAscension Day is celebrated by Catholics at the Chapel of the Ascension, a midnight mass continues until morning followed by a procession to Viri Galilaei Church and back.
+Pentecost is celebrated 50 days after Easter when the Holy Spirit descended upon the Apostles.

-In addition to the above Christian holidays in Israel Catholics celebrate many additional feast days and events including: the Eve of Epiphany (5th and 6th January 2014); the Feast of the Annunciation (24th-25th March 2014) is celebrated with a procession through Nazareth to the Church of the Annunciation where vespers are held and mass the following day; the Visitation of the Virgin Mary (31st May 2014) is celebrated in Ein Kerem and Jerusalem culminating with a procession through the Christian Quarter; Nativity of St. John the Baptist (24th June 2014); on Assumption Day (August 15th 2014) Catholics gather at the Church of the Domination on Mt.
-Zion; Nativity of Mary (8th September 2014) is celebrated with mass at St. Anne’s Church in Jerusalem and the celebration of the Immaculate Conception (8th December 2014).
+The Visitation of the Virgin Mary is celebrated in Ein Kerem and Jerusalem culminating with a procession through the Christian Quarter; Nativity of St. John the Baptist; on Assumption Day Catholics gather at the Abbey of Dormition on Mt.
+Zion; Nativity of Mary is celebrated with a mass at St. Anne’s Church in Jerusalem and the celebration of the Immaculate Conception.

 The Russian Orthodox Church celebrates the finding of the head of St. John the Baptist at the monastery on the Mount of Olives with morning services.
-The Ethiopian Orthodox Christian community celebrates Timkat (January 19th 2014) in Jerusalem Old City’s Ethiopian Church.
+The Ethiopian Orthodox Christian community celebrates Timkat in Jerusalem Old City’s Ethiopian Church.
 Many of the events mentioned for Orthodox Christians are observed by the Ethiopian community.